edgewall/trac/doc/api/trac_util_datefmt.rst

 Timezone utilities
 ------------------

-.. attribute :: trac.util.datefmt.localtz
+.. data :: trac.util.datefmt.localtz

   A global `LocalTimezone` instance.

 .. autoclass :: LocalTimezone

-.. attribute :: trac.util.datefmt.all_timezones
+.. data :: trac.util.datefmt.all_timezones

 List of all available timezones.
 If pytz_ is installed, this corresponds to a rich variety of "official" timezones, otherwise this